 1. Do it yourself via Companies House.
 This costs £12 for the electronic service (and £40 for the paper service).
 If you opt for the paper version, you will need to fill in the application form, and submit supplementary documents yourself.

 2. Pay a formations agent to do this on your behalf.
-You can pay from as little as £30 for a very basic service (with all paperwork delivered electronically) to £100 and beyond.
+You can pay as little as £10.95 (with all paperwork delivered electronically) to £100 and beyond.

 3. Your accountant will be able to form a company on your behalf for a fee, or for free if you sign up to their accountancy service.